BjoernPetersen/MusicBot/docs/index.md

 ### Independent from remote

-No one can run off with the bot and disrupt the music, as would be the case with Bluetooth streaming.
+If the bot is running on a stationary device (PC, Laptop, Raspberry Pi), no one can run off with the bot and disrupt the music, as would be the case with simple Bluetooth streaming from a phone.

+## Concept

+This library defines a common set of interfaces through which the different parts of the bot can communicate with each other.
+This includes base interfaces for plugins as well as various interfaces for server implementations.

+The core tries to be compatible with any operating system that supports Java.
+This especially includes Android, which only has (limited) Java 8 compatibility.

+Plugins are used for everything that's either OS dependent or too volatile to remain stable over a long time period.
+Most importantly this includes access to [music provider APIs](plugins/#provider).